Resource-aware Cyber Deception for Microservice-based Applications: Performance evaluation

 \section{Performance evaluation}

-We evaluate the performance of the presented decoy allocation scheme by assessing the results with respect to a variable number of active microservices as well as resource decoy ratio.
-We compare the performance of the \textit{Optimal} decoy allocation defined in \eqref{eq:obj_func}-\eqref{eq:const_x} and the related \textit{Heuristic} allocation presented in Algorithm \ref{alg:heuristic} with the following three schemes. \begin{itemize} \item{\textit{Linear}: this scheme provides a decoy allocation that maximizes the number of DAPs without accounting for the additional paths introduced by the decoys.
+We evaluate the performance of the presented deception mechanism under different configurations of number of active microservices and decoy resource ratio.
+We compare the performance of the \textit{Optimal} decoy allocation defined in \eqref{eq:obj_func}-\eqref{eq:const_x}, which provides the performance upper-bound of the considered metrics, and the related \textit{Heuristic} allocation presented in Algorithm \ref{alg:heuristic} with the following three schemes: \begin{itemize} \item{\textit{Linear}: this scheme provides a decoy allocation that maximizes the number of DAPs without accounting for the additional paths introduced by the decoys and follows a similar approach like the one proposed in \cite{jin2019dseom}.
 For example, with reference to Fig. \ref{fig:DAP_generation}, this scheme would ignore the DAP between $d_{m}^{(1)}$ and $d_{m'}^{(1)}$.
 In other words, this scheme neglects the AG topology modifications due to the decoy placement.
 The solution is computed by formulating a linear integer optimization problem having $\bar{\sigma}^{(m)}_{AP(v_s,v_t)} $ as objective function instead of \eqref{eq:obj_func}.
 Formally, we have

 subject to \eqref{eq:const_cpu}-\eqref{eq:const_x}}.
 Note that this formulation is still NP-hard as it can be reduced to the classical Knapsack problem.
-We assess the performance of this approach in order to analyze the performance gain provided by the optimal approach which models the decoy allocation dynamic over the AG. \item{\textit{Sidecar}: this scheme is a simple decoy placement strategy that allocates decoys on the most vulnerable assets.
-In our scenario, we identify the most vulnerable microservices as those ones having the lowest weight $w$ associated to the in-ward edges in the AG.
-To provide a fair comparison with other schemes which are resource-aware, we also account for the resource consumption of the decoys by selecting the microservices to be cloned according to the priority metric of the heuristic algorithm.} \item{\textit{Random}: this scheme randomly allocate the decoys and it is used as performance lower bound.} \end{itemize}
+We assess the performance of this approach in order to analyze the performance gain provided by the \textit{Optimal} solution which accounts for every DAPs introduced by the decoy allocation. \item{\textit{Sidecar}: this scheme is a simple decoy placement strategy that allocates decoys on the most vulnerable assets.
+In our scenario, we identify the most vulnerable microservices as those having the lowest weight $w$ associated to the in-ward edges in the AG.
+To provide a fair comparison with other schemes, which are resource-aware, we account for the resource consumption of the decoys by selecting the microservices to clone according to the priority metric of the heuristic algorithm. \bc{This approach computes the decoy allocation based on a local assessment of the vulnerability scores associated with each microservice and neglects whether those vulnerabilities are actually exploited by the various APs.
+Consequently, by comparing the \textit{Optimal} and \textit{Heuristic} schemes with this approach, we can better highlight any performance gain obtained by instead using the betweenness centrality to globally evaluate the vulnerability of each microservice in terms of the number of APs traversing it.}}